THE VERY SPECIAL DAY IS NOW A VERY SPECIAL FILM

 Story written and read by Yuri Kageyama.

-Honorable Mention in Animation at the Festigious International Film Festival, Award of Distinction Canada Shorts Film Festival, Honorable Mention in Animation at the Top Shorts Film Festival, and Official Selections at the New York Film Awards, the Košice International Monthly Film Festival and Best Global Shorts film festival.
+THE VERY SPECIAL DAY is the Silver Award Winner at the Spotlight Short Film Awards, won Honorable Mention Animation at the Los Angeles Film Awards, New York Film Awards, Festigious International Film Festival and Top Shorts Film Festival, the Award of Distinction at the Canada Shorts Film Festival, Best Animated film at the Hollywood Blood Horror Festival and Official Selection at the Košice International Monthly Film Festival and Best Global Shorts film festival.

 A birthday is very special for any little boy.
 And a little boy is very special for any parent.